Manchester

 The Opening of Manchester’s First Public Baths and Wash House in 1846 by Sylvia Kölling

-Sycamore Street Baths, Miles Platting opened 1849.
+Sycamore Street Baths, (Also referred to as Heywood’s Baths) Oldham Road, Miles Platting opened 1849.
 This building was designed by the joiner Marmaduke Bunnell and cost £2,000.
 The building was paid for by Sir Benjamin Heywood (Unitarian Banker).
 The establishment provided 23 Baths, 45 Washing Tubs and a small wooden bathing pool 27ft x 16ft.
+This Bath was at a later period (1864) rented to the Manchester

 Map showing locations of City of Manchester Baths and Wash Houses 1945